ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/docs/01_Weight_Calculation.md

 ---

 ## Step 4: Interpretation
-- The **Identity** and **Data** dimensions carry the **highest weight**, indicating that identity management and data protection are the most emphasized components of Zero Trust across academic literature.
+- The **Identity** and **Data** dimensions have the **highest weight**, indicating that identity management and data protection are the most valuable components of Zero Trust across academic literature.
-- **Automation & Orchestration** and **Visibility & Analytics** received lower weights, implying that while they are essential, they are less frequently highlighted as core readiness factors in existing research.
+- **Automation & Orchestration** and **Visibility & Analytics** have lower weights.
+They are less frequently marked as core readiness factors in existing research.
 - The final weights sum to approximately **1.00**, confirming correct normalization.

 ---

 ## Summary
-The normalized weights derived here serve as the foundation for the **ZTRI Scoring Model**, where each dimension’s score (0–5) is multiplied by its respective weight to compute the overall readiness score.
+The normalized weights showed here serve as the foundation for the **ZTRI Scoring Model**, where each dimension’s score (0–5) is multiplied by its respective weight to calculate the overall readiness score.

 ---